-- Description: Specifies the input required for updating the fault lines of the structural model.
-The <output-directory> command is necessary to update fault lines.
+Description: Specifies the input required for updating the fault lines of the structural model.
+The output-directory command is necessary to update fault lines.
 As default, all fault lines are updated.
-However, by specifying one or more horizon names under <horizon-name2>, only the subset of specified fault lines will be updated. - Argument: Commands specifying output directory and subset of horizons to which fault lines to be updated.
+However, by specifying one or more horizon names under <a href="https://output.new.output

+Argument: Commands specifying output directory and subset of horizons to which fault lines to be updated.